 And finally, there are a few YouTube videos that give the restaurant justice:

 Encounter, which was once described as, “The kinda place George Jetson, James Bond and Barbarella could drink together,” was open from 1997 to late 2013.
-The inside of the building currently remains empty, although the Observation Level is open on Saturdays and Sunday.
+Although the U.S.O. took over part of the lower half of the structure in 2018, the restaurant remains closed (although the Observation Level is open on Saturdays and Sundays).
 So the next time you’re at L.A.X. and look at the Theme Building, remember that Disney Imagineers had a hand in what the interior looked like.
 Fingers crossed that another public space will reopen there soon and maintain WDI’s design so future generations can see and appreciate it.

 Like this post?
 Please share it!
 We have plenty more just like it and would love if you decided to hang around and clicked the button on the top (if you’re on your computer) or the bottom (if you’re on your phone/tablet) of this page to follow our blog and get emailed notifications of when we post (it’s usually just two or three times a day).
 Or maybe you’d like to join our Facebook group, where we talk and ask questions about travel (including Disney parks), creative ways to earn frequent flyer miles and hotel points, how to save money on or for your trips, get access to travel articles you may not see otherwise, etc. Whether you’ve read our posts before or this is the first time you’re stopping by, we’re really glad you’re here and hope you come back to visit again!